Gaussian Assimilation & the EnKF

 Derivative-Free optimization

-Interestingly enough, the remarks above can be design in a relatively principled manner a derivative free optimizer (Huang et al. 2022).
+Interestingly enough, the remarks above can be used to design in a relatively principled manner a derivative free optimizer (Huang et al. 2022).
 For example, assume one would like to minimize a functional of the type

 \[ \Psi(x) \; = \; \|y_\star - \mathcal{H}(x)\|^2_{R^{-1}}. \]